 LowePro rucksack….I use this every day to and from work and for my photo gear.

-Think Tank shoulder bag that is very useful when travelling through airports.
+A Crumpler shoulder bag to knock about with and a Think Tank shoulder bag that is very useful when travelling through airports.

 All rights reserved & all images copyright ©Antony Kyriacou.